breuner/elbencho/contrib/storage_sweep/README.md

 # Introduction

-This directory contains two `bash` scripts:
+This directory contains three `bash` scripts:

 1. **`graph_sweep.sh`** is a wrapper script of `mtelbencho.sh` and
    [`gnuplot`](http://www.gnuplot.info).
 Its main purpose is to make